ApryseSDK/pdftron-react-native/API.md

 ### scale
 double, optional

-This prop lets define the zoom of the document.
+This prop defines the zoom of the document.
 Same as zoom.
 Wonday compatibility API.

 ```js